psaikido/hugle.uk/pages/suttas/mn/122-greater-discourse-on-voidness.md

 ---
 layout: suttas-mn
-title: "MN 122 Maha-sunnyata: Greater Discourse on Voidness"
+title: "MN 122 Mahā Suññyata Sutta: Greater Discourse on Voidness"
 ---

 The Buddha finds Ānanda living with a lot of monks. 'Ānanda,